temporalio/cli/temporalcli/commandsmd/commands.md

 * `--limit` (int) -
   Maximum number of batch jobs to display.

-### temporal batch terminate: Terminate a batch job
+### temporal batch terminate: Forcefully end a batch job

 Terminate a batch job with the provided job ID.
 You must provide a reason for the termination.
-This explanation is stored with the Service for later reference.
-For example:
+The [Service](/clusters) stores this explanation as metadata for the termination event for later reference:

 ```
 temporal batch terminate \